 I argue that our attack on Armstrong speaks to our collective discomfort with a cyborg nature, and that this discomfort is twofold.
 First, we are uncomfortable with categorical blurring, and second, cyborg bodies problematize deeply held myths and moral tenets of self-reliance.

 Claude Lėvi-Strauss famously pointed to the categorical ways in which we order our social worlds, and the embedded nature of this categorical ordering through language.
 Indeed, social actors vehemently work to maintain these categorical structures, and staunchly resist their blurring both interpersonally and institutionally (despite the best efforts of queer theorists).
 The cyborg, as a construct, is inherently a-categorical.
 It blurs human, animal, and machine; it complicates gender, embodiment, and sexuality; it eschews separations of internal and external; and it applies to our own bodies, our own Selves.
 In short, the cyborg is a threat to categorical ordering, and this threat is amplified by its application to our very being.
 We are uncomfortable by our own blurriness, and we take it out on those who display the cyborgness of humanity in explicit ways.
-In this vein, we reject those who use steroids, ridicule those who use Viagra, and shame those who obtain cosmetic surgery.
+In this vein, we reject those who use steroids, ridicule those who use Viagra, and shame those who obtain cosmetic surgery at places like the local and pretty hidden vaginal tightening medical clinic around the corner.

 But this explanation is insufficient.
 Indeed, there are cases in which we encourage technological embodiment.
 For example, I’ve written about/problematized elsewhere the way we celebrate technologies that allow people with paralyzed bodies to stand and walk upright.
 Similarly, we operate on Deaf children and babies, equipping them with cochlear implants.
 We spend billions of dollars (personally and institutionally) on pharmaceuticals that help normalize bodily processes.
 In short, we are okay with cyborgs, as long as the cyborg technology makes someone more human, not more than human.
 This brings me to the second-fold of our twofold discomfort with a cyborg nature—namely, that it implodes all notions of self-reliance to which we so desperately cling.